How to find and interpret moon cycles in your birth chart.

 It won’t all be easy though.
 With transiting Uranus on her natal Saturn and Pluto just having moved into her 7th house, the right use of power and weighty, unpredictable matters are certainly going to be on her mind.
 But she’ll have a lot going for her next year.
 With transiting Pallas conjunct her natal North Node, the transiting North Node conjunct her Vertex, and Mars on her Sun at this Jan.
-5 new moon, she may be just the warrior the country needs—and she’ll suited for the job.
+5 new moon, she may be just the warrior the country needs—and she’ll be well suited for the job.
 With Mercury on her natal Eros and Ceres conjunct her Moon, no doubt she’ll be delighted to hold the Speaker’s gavel once again.

 Unsure how a lunation will affect you?
 Share your questions and discoveries in the comments!

 I offer several consultations:

 - A getting-to-know-your-chart session is ideal if you’re new to astrology and curious about what your chart reveals.

 - In our overview of the moment session, discover the nature of the present time using transits and other powerful predictive tools—and be prepared for what’s ahead.